Frequently Asked Questions about CLEP*

 Where do you take the CLEP exam?

-CLEP exams are administered at official test centers.
+CLEP exams are administered at official test centers or you can take the exam online using Proctortrack online proctoring.
 You can usually find a test center in one of the colleges near you.
 Use the CollegeBoard Test Center Search tool to see what your options are.
+To learn more about scheduling an online CLEP exam, see How to Take Your CLEP Exam Online.

 Can you take the CLEP exam online?